 Troy Springs Wildlife Management Area (WMA) lies along more than four miles of the Middle Suwannee River in east Lafayette County.
 Three parcels of land, of primarily floodplain forests, comprise its nearly 2,000 acres.
 Troy Springs State Park and a county park are nestled in between the wildlife management area tracts.
 Nearby Troy Springs issues more than 65 million gallons of water each day.

 Troy Springs WMA is a small game hunting area.
 Hiking, biking, wildlife viewing, and horseback riding are permitted on the many trails.
 Species on this area include white-tailed deer, turkeys, eastern cottontail rabbits, gray squirrels, feral hogs, gopher tortoises, neo-tropical migrants and red-shouldered hawks.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.

 Fishing, canoeing, and boating opportunities are ample on the Suwannee River.
 Two canoe launches and a boat ramp are adjacent to the management area.

 Rules Regarding Dogs

-- View FWC's Regulations Summary for Troy Springs for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Troy Springs WMA for an area map, hunting seasons, permits, fees and area regulations.